-Students can select one/two courses from this list to fulfill the three/six credit requirement in general education/major requirements.
-(Depends if student takes internship or opts for another Social Science elective.)
+\Students can select one/two courses from this list to fulfill the three/six credit requirement in general education/ major requirements, depending on if a student takes an internship or opts for another Social Science elective.
 Science electives can be either 3 or 4 credits.